Kevin-Bronsdijk/LogicApps-Monitoring/README.md

 1. Not required to alter any Logic App workflows.
 2. Only errors for workflow runs with a failure date greater that the start date if the WeJob will be reported.
 3. The Webjob only keeps track of custom events and not summiting diagnostic information.
+4. Having multiple Webjob instances active will result in duplicate event registrations.
-4. Logging is not real-time
+5. Logging is not real-time